Dark cell

-Dark cells are specialized nonsensory epithelial cells found on either side of the vestibular organs, and lining the endolymphatic space.
+Dark cells are specialized nonsensory epithelial cells found on either side of the vestibular organs (the utricle and the ampullae of the semicircular canals) and lining the endolymphatic space.
 These dark-cell areas in the vestibular organ are structures involved in the production of endolymph, an inner ear fluid, secreting potassium towards the endolymphatic fluid.
 Dark cells take part in fluid homeostasis to preserve the unique high-potassium and low-sodium content of the endolymph and also maintain the calcium homeostasis of the inner ear.

 Morphological and immunohistochemical studies in several species have indicated that these dark cell areas also form a single layer resting on top of pigmented cells at the base of the cristae ampullaris in the semi-circular canals and around the utricular macula.

 Structure

 Dark cells are morphologically and functionally similar to marginal cells of the stria vascularis as they both display characteristics of fluid transport tissue; however, studies indicate an earlier histological and immunohistological maturity in the dark-cell areas compared to the stria vascularis.

 The dark cell epithelium consists of cells with a multitude of pinocytotic vesicles near their luminal surface.
 A numerable portion of infoldings occurs at the basal end of the dark cell toward the basal membrane.
 These infoldings contain a high quantity of mitochondria.
 The nucleus of the dark cell is displaced toward the surface.